-Fried chicken is a greasy, deliciously indulgent comfort food enjoyed by millions all over the world.
-But did you know that the ultimate soul food originated in our own backyard — where Scottish chicken-frying methods were combined with West African seasoning traditions to create what is now one of the world’s favorite guilty pleasures.
+Fried chicken’s a greasy, deliciously indulgent comfort food enjoyed all over the world.
+But did you know that the ultimate soul food originated in our own backyard — where Scottish chicken-frying methods were combined with West African seasoning traditions — to create what is now one of the world’s favorite guilty pleasures?
 Fried chicken was an expensive delicacy up until World War II, but thanks to mass production techniques, we’re now able to indulge ourselves on the cheap in almost any city in the world.
-So on July 6, we get out our buckets o’ chicken and napkins, because it’s National Fried Chicken Day!
+So on July 6, we get out our buckets ‘o’ chicken and napkins, because it’s National Fried Chicken Day.

 Why We Love National Fried Chicken Day

-Invented in the American South by African slaves, fried chicken served as a means of empowerment for female slaves, who were able to generate independent cash flows by selling the dish.
-Because chickens were the only animals slaves were allowed to own and raise, fried chicken became a popular food among slaves prior to the Civil War.
+Fried chicken acted as a means to empower slaves, who were able to generate independent cash flows by selling it.
+The dish became popular prior to the Civil War since chickens were the only animals slaves were allowed to own and raise.

 Spicy?
 Extra crispy?
 Regular?
 There are as many ways to cook fried chicken as there are people lined up to eat it.
 Fried chicken can be dunked in vegetable shortening, lard, peanut oil, or any other oil of your choice.

-With fried chicken, you can leave your manners at the door.
-Fried chicken is a dish best eaten sloppily, noisily, and with a lot of flourish.
-Just keep some napkins nearby.
+You can leave (most of) your manners at the door.
+It's a dish best eaten sloppily, noisily, and with a lot of passion.